mkaz/working-with-go/pages/control-structures.md

 ## Switch Statement

 Using switch and case conditionals in Go.
-Note, Go will auto break from different cases, there is not a cascade issue.
+Note: Go auto breaks each case, this avoids the typical issue of cascading when forgetting a break statement.

 ```go
 switch {